ralvares/airgap-lab/README.md

 oc lab -n ocp --destroy
 ```

 This tool simplifies the management of your OpenShift lab environment, making it easy to create, manage, and destroy clusters with a single command.
+It sets up the necessary infrastructure for an agent-based OpenShift installation but does not perform the installation itself.